afewmail/afew/docs/source/filters.rst

     [ArchiveSentMailsFilter]
     [InboxFilter]

-The standard :doc:`filter configuration` can be applied to these filters as well.
+The standard filter :doc:`configuration` can be applied to these filters as well.
 Though note that most of the filters below set their own value for message, query and/or tags, and some ignore some of the standard settings.